Cancuén: Ancient Cancuén

 Cancuén was a major city during the Classic Period, reaching its peak during the 7th century.
 The city was a major trade center, specializing in jade, pyrite and obsidian.
 Its strategic position on the river Pasion helped it dominate trade in the region.
-Tajal Chan Ahk, one of the city's most powerful rulers, built the city's palace in 770 A.D.
+Tajal Chan Ahk, one of the city's most powerful rulers, built the city's palace in 770 AD.
 The palace covered nearly 23,000 square meters and contained 200 rooms, making it the largest in the Maya area.
 The city had two ball courts, a large marketplace and a dock on La Pasión River.
 The city does not contain many large temples or burial sites; it is thought that the inhabitants of Cancuén worshipped and buried their dead in the mountains near the city.

-Massacre around 800 A.D.
+Massacre around 800 AD

 Several dozen bodies dressed in royal garments were discovered near the base of the central pyramid.
 Investigations have shown that the bodies, including the city's ruler at the time, Kan Maax, had been executed and dumped in a cistern.
-The massacre occurred around 800 A.D., the time when the Mayan civilization collapsed, leading some scholars to believe that it was connected to the upheaval that accompanied the collapse of the Maya civilization.
+The massacre occurred around 800 AD, the time when the Mayan civilization collapsed, leading some scholars to believe that it was connected to the upheaval that accompanied the collapse of the Maya civilization.

 Abandonment of Cancuén

-Cancuén is thought to have been abandoned shortly after the massacre event around 800 A.D., and was subsequently not re-occupied.
+Cancuén is thought to have been abandoned shortly after the massacre event around 800 AD, and was subsequently not re-occupied.